mauri/docker/docs/reference/run.md

-    --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses
+    --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses --net-opt=[] : Sets one or more option for the network driver

 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking